FinnNahon/finnnahon.github.io/content/posts/the_land_of_the_blue_dragon_pt_1.md

 ---
 author: "Finn"
-date: 2025-07-27
+date: 2025-05-20
 linktitle: the land of the blue dragon (vietnam) pt.
 1
 title: the land of the blue dragon (vietnam) pt.
-1s
+1
 weight: 10
 BookToc: true
-draft: true
+draft: false
 ---

 We've made it to 'Nam.